![]() |

 TITLE 86: REVENUE

-CHAPTER II: PROPERTY TAX APPEAL BOARD PART 1910 PRACTICE AND PROCEDURE FOR APPEALS BEFORE THE PROPERTY TAX APPEAL BOARD SECTION 1910.60 INTERESTED PARTIES INTERVENTION
+PART 1910 PRACTICE AND PROCEDURE FOR APPEALS BEFORE THE PROPERTY TAX APPEAL BOARD

 Section 1910.60 Interested Parties – Intervention

-b) Taxing Body Acting as Appellant: Any taxing body that has a revenue interest in a decision of the board of review may file an appeal by filing its petition within 30 days after the postmark date of the written notice to the taxpayer of a decision by the board of review.
-Any taxing district so filing must conform its petition and documentation to the provisions of Section 1910.30.
+b) Taxing Body Acting as Appellant: Any taxing body that has a revenue interest in a decision of the board of review may file an appeal by filing its petition within 30 days after the written notice to the taxpayer of a decision by the board of review.
+Any taxing district so filing must conform its petition and documentation to the provisions of Sections 1910.30 and 1910.33.

-c) Taxpayer/Owner Acting as Intervenor: Upon notice to the owner that a taxing body has filed an appeal affecting his property, the owner or taxpayer may become an intervening party by filing in triplicate with the Clerk of the Property Tax Appeal Board a Request to Intervene within 60 days after the postmark date of the notice to the owner or taxpayer that the taxing body has filed an appeal.
+c) Taxpayer/Owner as Intervenor: Upon notice to the owner that a taxing body has filed an appeal affecting his property, the owner or taxpayer may become an intervening party:

-d) Intervenors:
+d) Intervenors

 A) 60 days after the postmark date of the notice of the Board to the State's Attorney of the filing of an appeal; or